-The ABS has released experimental SOP producer price indexes relating to the selling prices of the output of Australian industries at basic prices, where the basic price is the amount received by the producer exclusive of indirect taxes (less subsidies), and trade and transport margins.
+The SOP indexes relate to the selling prices of the output of Australian industries at basic prices, where the basic price is the amount received by the producer exclusive of indirect taxes (less subsidies), and trade and transport margins.

 That is, they are output indexes viewed from the producers' perspective and, as such, relate to an earlier pricing point in the distribution chain than the DFP index which is at purchasers' prices.